CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 #### Which interfaces extend the Collection interface in Java.
 Which classes?
 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?
 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?

 #### What is Error in Java and how does it relate to Exception?

+Exceptions and errors both are subclasses of Throwable class.
+The error indicates a problem that mainly occurs due to the lack of system resources and our application should not catch these types of problems

 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?
 #### What is the largest number you can work with in Java?

+2147483647

 #### When you use method overriding, can you change the access level of the method, from protected to public?
-Why?When you use method overriding, can you change the access level of the method, from public to protected?
 Why?

+Yes, because protected is a stricter modifier and you can always widen the access modifier, if it is still valid in the inheritance.
+Lets say you have a method protected communicate in LivingThings and you have public communicate in Dogs.
+You ordered dog to be callable to communicate, while Not all animals can be comunicated at.

 #### Can the main method be overridden?
 Explain your answer!

+No, we cannot override main method of java because a static method cannot be overridde

 #### When you use method overriding, can you throw fewer exceptions in the subclass than in the parent class?
 Why?

+No, because it is in the signature, you cannot take anything from the signature.

 #### When you use method overriding, can you throw more exceptions in the subclass than in the parent class?
 Why?

+Yes, because it doesnt violate the signiture

 #### What does "final" mean in case of a variable, method or a class?

+in a variable that you cannot alter its memory address. a final method cannot be overriden in the subclasses. a final class cannot be inherited by other classes

 #### What is the super keyword?

+it call the inherited classes method/variable/constructor

 #### What are “generics”?
 When to use?
 Show examples.

+when after a class name  there is <T>, which is good if you want to use your class with different value types. for example List<String>

 #### What is the benefit of having “generic” containers?
 #### Given two Java programs on two different machines.
 How can you communicate between the two?
 What are the possible ways?
 #### What is an annotation?
 What can be annotated and how?
 Show examples.